 Low marks for voluntary chemicals program

-Environmental Defense’s report, High Hopes, Low Marks: A Final Report Card on the High Production Volume Chemical Challenge [PDF], documents the shortcomings: companies have yet to provide much of the promised data and the government faces big hurdles in filling remaining data gaps and addressing data quality concerns.
+Environmental Defense’s report, High Hopes, Low Marks: A Final Report Card on the High Production Volume Chemical Challenge [PDF], documented the shortcomings of the voluntary federal HPV program in 2007—more than a year and a half after it was supposed to be completed.
+By that time companies had yet to provide much of the promised data and the government faced big hurdles in filling remaining data gaps and addressing data quality concerns.

 When it launched the HPV Challenge in 1998, the U.S. Environmental Protection Agency (EPA) acknowledged there were huge gaps in publicly available hazard data even for HPV chemicals (those produced in or imported into the U.S. in amounts equal to or exceeding one million pounds annually).
 Its aim was to voluntarily enlist manufacturers of HPV chemicals to develop and make publicly available a “base set” of screening-level hazard information on their chemicals.

 Because the Challenge was voluntary, it sidestepped the significant legal burdens EPA must meet in order to compel testing of chemicals.
 By the same token, however, EPA also had limited recourse to ensure full participation by manufacturers or the timely submission and high quality of hazard data sets for HPV chemicals.
 Our report assessed both the chemical industry’s and EPA’s performance under the HPV Challenge, on each of six “metrics.”
 These measure the extent to which:

 - program commitments (initial and final submissions) were met;

 - EPA has compelled information development for unsponsored HPV chemicals;